bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 }
 ```
 where
-- `field_n` — the name of the field by which the selection of items will be filtered
+- `field_n` — the name of the field by which the selection of elements will be filtered
 - `value_n` — the filter value

 The filter can have unlimited nesting and number of conditions.
-By default, all conditions are combined using `AND`.
+By default, all conditions are combined with `AND`.
 If you need to use `OR`, you can pass a special key `logic` with the value `OR`.

-You can add a prefix to the keys `field_n` to specify the filter operation.
+You can add a prefix to the `field_n` keys to specify the filter operation.
 Possible prefix values:
 - `>=` — greater than or equal to
 - `>` — greater than